MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-70.md

 - An NDIS 6.70 driver must report the correct NDIS version when it registers with NDIS.

    You must update the major and minor NDIS version number in the NDIS_Xxx_DRIVER_CHARACTERISTICS structure to support NDIS 6.70.
 The MajorNdisVersion member must contain 6 and the MinorNdisVersion member must contain 70.
 This requirement applies to protocol and filter drivers.
-You must also update the version information for the compiler.
-See [Compiling an NDIS 6.70 Driver](#compiling-an-ndis-670-driver).
+You must also update the version information for the compiler (see [Compiling an NDIS 6.70 driver](#compiling-an-ndis-670-driver)).

 ## Compiling an NDIS 6.70 driver